Nisal-N-Narasinghe/Nisal-N-Narasinghe/README.md

 * 🎓 undergraduate at Sri Lanka Institute of Information Technology
 * ⚡ looking forward to creating a career in web & software development.
 * 👨🏻‍💻 currently learning everything 😅
-* ✨ Fun fact: love to play guitar 🎸
+* ✨ Fun fact: love to travel

 ## Connect with me